w01vs/Rend/README.md

 ## Goal

 This project is an attempt at building a programming language and its compiler from the ground up using C++.
-My focus is understanding compiler structure, abstract syntax tree design, parsing techniques, semantic analysis, code generation and error recovery.
+My focus is understanding compiler structure, abstract syntax tree design, code generation and optimization.
+Parsing techniques, semantic analysis and error recovery are also part of my compiler, but not a main priority (for now).
 To create a working programming language quickly, I will use the C runtime for tasks like heap allocation and file I/O when I get to it.
 I might implement custom versions of these functionalities in the future, depending on how hard it turns out to be ().

 ## Design and philosophy